pytorch-ignite/code-generator/CONTRIBUTING.md

 Training codes are generated from templates with [`ejs`](https://ejs.co).
 Templates live in `src/templates` directory.
 To add a new template,

-1. Create a folder whose name starts with `template` followed by template name in the `src/templates` directory.
+1. Create a folder whose name should start with `template` followed by template name in the `src/templates` directory.

 2. Put the template code files in that directory.